Ada-Developers-Academy/core-unit-2/deployment/deployment.md

 - How do we keep these servers available?
 - How do we maintain these servers, when errors arise?

-In this curriculum, we will choose specific deployment tools and services that answer these questions for us, so that we may focus on web development skills.
+In this curriculum, we will choose specific deployment tools and services that answer these questions for us, so that we can focus on improving our web development skills.

 ### Example Platforms

-The following are all examlpes of _Platforms as a Service_.
+The following are all examples of _Platforms as a Service_.
 The responsibility of these services is to create, manage, and maintain environments that run our deployed apps.

 - AWS Elastic Beanstalk
 - Heroku